 When dealing with smaller closely-held trusts, it is sometimes possible for a creditor to obtain supporting contractual comfort from the beneficiaries.
-Stairt and and the set of the second seco

-131 Strictly speaking, not all of these matters address directly the related breach problem; the first two points are more fundamental and go to assuring the intending creditor that it is indeed engaging with the trust enterprise.
+Strictly speaking, not all of these matters address directly the related breach problem; the first two points are more fundamental and go to assuring the intending creditor that it is indeed engaging with the trust enterprise.

 - first, under conventional drafting of financing agreements, a breach results in an 'event of default' which will give the financier the right to bring forward the tenor of the loan (a process described as 'acceleration') and cancel any further obligation to advance credit.
-In some circumstances, this in itself could undermine the financial viability of the trustee and/or the trust enterprise itself and so is potentially a serious matter for the trustee, its directors and the beneficiaries;132 - secondly, they provide an inbuilt incentive for the reasonably diligent trustee to ensure that all is in order, at the outset and on an ongoing basis, so that it may give these contractual assurances safely and without incurring an unindemnified personal liability; - thirdly, a breach of a representation may ground a claim for misleading and deceptive conduct under relevant statutes,133 both against the trustee personally134 and its directors.135
+In some circumstances, this in itself could undermine the financial viability of the trustee and/or the trust enterprise itself and so is potentially a serious matter for the trustee, its directors and the beneficiaries:132 - secondly, they provide an inbuilt incentive for the reasonably diligent trustee to ensure that all is in order, at the outset and on an ongoing basis, so that it may give these contractual assurances safely and without incurring an unindemnified personal liability; - thirdly, a breach of a representation may ground a claim for misleading and deceptive conduct under relevant statutes, ^{f33} both against the trustee personally 134 and its directors.
+135